FujiwaraTakuya/Fujis-Endosoma/Pokemon 5th Edition Stuff/Pokri-La 5e.md

 Specialization

-Gain a Specialization at Levels 1, 7, and 18 for Bonuses; can be stacked with other Specializations, but can't take duplicates.
+Gain a Specialization at Levels 1, 7, and 18 for Bonuses; can be stacked with other Specializations, and you can take duplicates at these Levels.

 Currency Conversion
 I apologise for using both P$ and Copper/Silver/Gold Pieces, but here's the price conversion: